CamCove-Crichton/newborn-photography/README.md

 - Created a superuser for the Django admin panel
 - Installed Summernote for WYSIWYG editor for the Special Requests in the Admin panel
 - Linked up Summernote in settings and URLs files and added a class in the Admin file to assign the fields to the summernote_fields list
+- Migrated the changes, and updated the BookingAdmin properties to get the slug field to auto populate with the name of the booking name
+- Added in the properties to enable filtering and searches on the Admin panel

 ### Wireframes & Database Designs